You Gotta Know These Founders of Religious Traditions

 - Guru Nanak (1469–1539) was the founder of Sikhism and the first of the ten gurus of Sikhism.
 Collections of his hymns formed the original basis for the Guru Granth Sahib, the primary scripture of Sikhism, which is regarded as the eleventh guru.
 Many miracle stories about Guru Nanak’s life are told in his biographies, which are collectively known as Janamsakhis.
 According to one such story, when he died, his body disappeared and was replaced with flowers, which were divided among Hindus and Muslims.
 According to another such story, he slept with his feet facing the Kaaba; when Muslims tried to move them away, the Kaaba moved so that his feet were still facing it.

-- Joseph Smith (1805–1844) was the founder of Mormonism.
-He is said to have had a vision in which the angel Moroni directed him to a set of golden plates, from which he claimed to have translated the Book of Mormon, the primary scripture of Mormonism.
+- Joseph Smith (1805–1844) was the founder of Mormonism (many of whose followers now call themselves Latter-Day Saints).
+He is said to have had a vision in which the angel Moroni directed him to a set of golden plates, from which he claimed to have translated the Book of Mormon, the founding scripture of Mormonism.
 Based on Ezekiel’s vision of a New Jerusalem, he hoped to establish a latter-day Zion in America.
 Smith initially planned to establish his Zion in Independence, Missouri, but his followers were driven out of the area and moved to Nauvoo, Illinois.
 When the Nauvoo Expositor criticized him for his teachings on polygamy and other matters, he had the press destroyed and was charged with inciting a riot; while awaiting trial, he was killed by a mob.

 - Bahá’u’lláh (1817–1892) was the founder of the Bahá’í faith.
 He was a follower of the Báb, the founder of a predecessor of Bahá’í called Bábism.
 At the Garden of Ridvan, Bahá’u’lláh declared himself to be the fulfillment of the Báb’s prophecy about “he whom God shall make manifest.”
 He was exiled to the outer reaches of the Ottoman Empire for fear that his teachings would cause unrest.
 He was later imprisoned in Acre (in what is now Israel), where he spent much of his time writing texts such as the Kitab-i-Aqdas (literally, “the book of laws”).
 Bahá’u’lláh’s other books include The Book of Certitude and Epistle to the Son of the Wolf.